-9.3.a Charge: The IT Council shall advise and report on policy issues concerning the Division of Information

-Technology to the University Senate and the Vice President for Information Technology and CIO.
-In addition to such responsibilities as are enumerated in Article 8 of these Bylaws, and as articulated in the Bylaws of the University IT Council (see Appendix 3), the IT Council shall:

-- 1) Respond to requests from the Division of Information Technology, extra-divisional advisory bodies (such as the Council of Deans or the Campus Student Technology Advisory Fee Committee), the University Senate, or other campus stakeholders for guidance on IT policy and implementation. - 2) Advise on the Division of Information Technology's budget, material resources, personnel, staffing and human resources, and administrative policies and practices. - 3) Investigate matters concerning the Division of Information Technology and recommend solutions to the University Senate, the Vice President for Information Technology and CIO, or the general campus community. - 4) Advise on IT planning, including strategic and other major planning for information technology operation and development. - 5) Advise on policy recommendations related to campus technology facilities, equipment, software, and services. - 9.3.b Membership: The IT Council shall consist of up to thirteen appointed members, and additional nonvoting ex-officio members.
-The appointed members shall be: the chair, one-staff member, one undergraduate student, one graduate student, one professional track faculty member, one tenured faculty member, and the chairs of the IT Council Working Groups.
-The non-voting ex-officio members shall include a representative from the University Libraries; a representative from the Office of the Provost; a representative from the Information Technology Advisory Committee; and the Vice President for Information Technology and CIO.
-Additional non-voting ex-officio members may be appointed as needed, by agreement between the Vice President for Information Technology and CIO and the Senate Executive Committee. - 9.3.c The chair of the IT Council shall be appointed by the Vice President for Information Technology and CIO and the Senate, as described in 8.5 of these Bylaws.
-The chair will serve a three-year term. - 9.3.d Working Groups: The IT Council may create up to seven Working Groups.
-These groups should carry out research and make recommendations on IT issues, and work with the appropriate Division of Information Technology staff member appointed by the Vice President for Information Technology and CIO.
-The specific responsibilities of each Working Group shall be described in the Bylaws of the University IT Council.
-The chair of each Working Group shall be appointed by the Vice President for Information Technology and CIO and the Senate and shall serve a two-year term. - 9.3.e Reporting Responsibilities: The IT Council shall report to the Vice President for Information Technology and CIO and to the University Senate under the terms of responsibility defined in Article 8.4 of these Bylaws.
+- 8.3.a Charge: The IT Council shall advise and report on policy issues concerning the Division of IT to the University Senate and the Vice President for Information Technology and CIO.
+In addition to such responsibilities as are enumerated in Article 7 of these Bylaws, the IT Council shall: - 1) Respond to requests from the Division of Information Technology, extradivisional advisory bodies (such as the Council of Deans or the Student Technology Fee Committee), the University Senate, or other campus stakeholders for guidance on IT policy and implementation. - 2) Advise on the Division's budget, material resources, personnel, staffing and human resources, administrative policies and practices, and have all other responsibilities listed in 7.4 of the Bylaws of the University Senate. - 3) Initiate strategic inquiries on IT-related matters impacting or likely to impact the campus community. - 8.3.b Membership: The IT Council shall consist of a Chair (1), the chairs of the five (5) IT Council Working Groups, and the following members already serving on an IT Council Working Group: one (1) exempt staff member, one (1) undergraduate student, one (1) graduate student, one (1) professional track faculty member, one (1) tenured faculty member.
+The Vice President and CIO, or a designee, shall serve as a non-voting ex officio member.
+Additional non-voting ex officio members may be appointed as needed, by agreement between the CIO and the Senate Executive Committee. - 8.3.c The Chair of the IT Council shall be appointed by the Vice President for Information Technology and CIO and the Senate, as described in 7.5 of these Bylaws.
+The Chair will serve a three year term.
+The Chair shall normally (subject to exception by agreement of the Vice President and the Senate) also serve as a member of one of the Working Groups. - 8.3.d Working Groups: The IT Council shall create five standing Working Groups.
+These groups should carry out research and make recommendations on IT issues, and shall each work with the appropriate Deputy CIO in the Division.
+The chair of each Working Group shall be appointed by the CIO and shall serve a two-year term.
+The five Working Groups shall be: - Learning @ Technology, which focuses on IT portfolio related decisions regarding technology for classroom support, learning support, and scholarly enablement; - 2) Enabling Research, which focuses on IT portfolio related decisions regarding